-As the example above shows from a senior role at Apple in Cupertino in California’s Silicon Valley shows, stock grants can amount to a significant portion of the total earnings that an employee can expect to receive at their companies.
+As the Apple salary data from Levels.fyi shows, a senior role at Apple in Cupertino in California’s Silicon Valley shows, stock grants can amount to a significant portion of the total earnings that an employee can expect to receive at their companies.
 This enables the total compensation they can expect to receive to become far higher than their base salary.
 Notably, Facebook and Amazon are particularly prominent when it comes to issuing larger stock grants as a means of retaining employees over long periods of time.

 For the benefit of our comparison, let’s now take a look at the various FAANG companies salaries - including reported stock grants and bonuses: